 Chateau Leoville Barton Vineyards, Terroir, Grapes, Winemaking

-The 47 hectare St. Julien vineyard of Leoville Barton is planted to 74% Cabernet Sauvignon, 23% Merlot and 3% Cabernet Franc.
-This varietal blend shows an increase in Merlot plantings, from what was planted in the vineyard in previous decades.
+The 51 hectare St. Julien vineyard of Leoville Barton is planted to 74% Cabernet Sauvignon, 23% Merlot, and 3% Cabernet Franc.
+This varietal blend shows an increase in Merlot plantings from what was planted in the vineyard in previous decades.
 The amount of Cabernet Franc in the vineyard continues to be reduced.

 The style of Chateau Leoville Barton is of course different than what you experience from tasting the wines of their sister estate, Chateau Langoa Barton.
 A large part of that of course has to do with their vineyards and their location in the Saint Julien appellation.

 The vines for Leoville Barton are situated north of Langoa Barton, and just west of the chateau.
-Those parcels enjoy a , with a warmer terroir with more access to direct sunlight.
+Those parcels enjoy a warmer terroir with more access to direct sunlight.

 It is important to note that Chateau Leoville Barton does not green harvest.
-Instead they rely on pruning to reduce yields.
-Aside from their vineyards, the estate also include one of the most beautiful, picturesque gardens in the Medoc, located directly behind the chateau.
+Instead, they rely on pruning to reduce yields.
+Aside from their vineyards, the estate also includes one of the most beautiful, picturesque gardens in the Medoc, located directly behind the chateau.

 Chateau Leoville Barton Winemaking

-On average, Chateau Leoville Barton releases close to 20,000 cases of Bordeaux wine per year.
+On average, Chateau Leoville Barton releases slightly more than 20,000 cases of Bordeaux wine per year.
 There is a second wine, La Reserve de Leoville Barton.
-In 2014, La Reserve de Leoville Barton was bottled with a beautiful, new label, that was modeled after the original, Art Deco styled label previously used for Leoville Barton.
+In 2014, La Reserve de Leoville Barton was bottled with a beautiful, new label, that was modeled after the original, Art Deco-styled label previously used for Leoville Barton.